 The Thai Studies Program, under the direction of Michael Herzfeld, Ernest E. Monrad Professor of the Social Sciences at Harvard University, formed as a result of the Asia Center receiving seed funding from the Ministry of Foreign Affairs of Thailand to support language instructors and courses at several levels of proficiency.
 This funding has been reinforced by private donations for the establishment of a new professorship in Thai Studies and an annual lecture series named for the late Professor Stanley Tambiah in which representatives of academia, business, government, and other professions will give public presentations.
 The inaugural Tambiah Lecture took place in October 2014 and was delivered by Professor Katherine A. Bowie, University of Wisconsin, Madison (watch video).
 In the Fall of 2015, Prof. Justin McDaniel, Professor of Religious Studies, University of Pennsylvania, gave the lecture entitled "On the Back Streets of the Galactic Polity: Studying Indian Religions in Modern Thailand."

 The Thailand@Harvard lecture series began in 2012 with a lecture given by Dr. Komatra Chuengsatiensup, Director, Society and Health Institute, Ministry of Public Health, Bangkok, who spoke on “After the Flood: Reaction, Relief and Recovery in Thailand.”
-The most recent Thailand@Harvard lecture was in fall 2015 with a talk by Dr. Veerathai Santiprabhob, Governor of the Bank of Thailand, entitled "What Can We Expect from Thailand's Ongoing Reform?"
-The fall 2016 Thailand@Harvard lecture, "Holding Governments and Journalists Accountable: Rights and Responsibilities of a Free Press in Thailand," was delivered by Thai journalist Pravit Rojanaphruk (see event report).
-The spring 2017 Thailand@Harvard lecture is scheduled for Tuesday, February 14.
-Details to be announced soon.
+The most recent Thailand@Harvard lecture was in fall 2016 with a talk (see event report) by Thai journalist Pravit Rojanaphruk titled "Holding Governments and Journalists Accountable: Rights and Responsibilities of a Free Press in Thailand."

 Jeffrey Cheah Exchange Program